MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/query-stats-and-query-optimizer-related-dynamic-management-views.md

 <a name="introduzione"></a>Introduction
 ============

-The performance of a database solution are often the subject of dispute between those who provide the solution and those who personalize.
-Write T-SQL code optimized, can scale to more data and users, is not easy and when the complexity increases, code maintenance tasks become difficult to implement for the author himself.
+The performance of a database solution is often the subject of dispute between those who provide the solution and those who personalize.
+Write T-SQL code optimized, can scale to more data and users, isn't easy and when the complexity increases, code maintenance tasks become difficult to implement by the author.

 In this article, I share the methodology of tuning and some scripts that I use to get information about the **performance of queries that use the views** in the database object of the analysis.
-The presence of nested views containing non-optimized queries can become the subject of specific analysis, the scripts in this article are intended to provide some indicators on the use and performance of the views of a DB.
+The presence of nested views that contains non-optimized queries can become the subject of specific analysis.
+Scripts in this article intent to provide some indicators on the use and performance of the views of a DB.

 <a name="alcuni-indicatori-sulle-performance-delle-viste-in-sql-server"></a>Some indicators on the performance of views in SQL Server
 =============================================================